Departure of Trump’s GOP critics in Senate leaves a void

 Corker replied: “Yes, just like Mexico is paying for the wall... #AlertTheDaycareStaff.”

+Sen. Ben Sasse of Nebraska has frequently criticized Trump for what he considers the president’s uncivil rhetoric.
+Sasse has also said he “regularly” considers leaving his party and becoming an independent.
+He is up for re-election in 2020 and has said he’ll decide by the summer whether to seek a second term.
+It would be tricky terrain for Sasse to publicly battle with Trump, who won the state in 2016 by 25 percentage points.

-For now, don’t expect any Republican senator to take their place as chief agitator when the new Congress convenes Thursday, said Rory Cooper, a GOP strategist who helped lead the “Never Trump PAC” during the 2016 Republican primary.
-He said that publicly criticizing the president makes Republican votes back home unhappy and earns the ire of the president.
+Rory Cooper, a GOP strategist who helped lead the “Never Trump PAC” during the 2016 Republican primary, said publicly criticizing the president makes Republican votes back home unhappy and earns the ire of the president.
 Meanwhile, Democratic voters and the media give them too little credit, he said.

 “There is not an incentive structure for senators who disagree with or oppose the president to speak out right now, but that could change if the (Robert) Mueller investigation continues to move in the direction it has been or the economy churns negative,” Cooper said.